 REGIONAL COMPETITION AND COACHING DIRECTOR – The new role has a new name REGIONAL COMPETITION AND COACHING DIRECTOR to better reflect its role.
 David McNeil retains this position and is responsible for driving the strategic objectives of sustained growth, expanding competitive and social competitions and successful pathways.
 This includes taking over the management of the CHA competition, chairing the competitions committee, drives and delivers local and regional competition, coaching support, mentors and training, game development, recruitment and retention across pre season, winter, summer, Indoor, Social and Rep programs including Academy and other pathway programs.

-CAIRNS HOCKEY DEVELOPMENT OFFICER – Jess Fatnowna continues her role in this position and after nearly 1 year in the role, Jess has been asked to advance her roles in recruitment and development, will be assisting in school hockey programs, assist the Junior Programs, deliver Aspire to be Deadly and her role is expanded to offer some administrative support
+CAIRNS HOCKEY DEVELOPMENT OFFICER – Lisa Fatnowna continues her role in this position and after nearly 1 year in the role as a school based trainee.
+Lisa has been asked to advance her roles in recruitment and development, will be assisting in school hockey programs, assist the Junior Programs, deliver Aspire to be Deadly and her role is expanded to offer some administrative support